 In order to monitor harmonisation it is important to collect data and compare the evolution of markets in different countries.
 BEREC produces benchmarks itself but also co-operates with the Commission and CoCom.
 During 2012 BEREC will continue this co-operation.
 The BEREC regulation requires BEREC to monitor and report on the electronic communications sector, and publish an annual report on developments in the sector.
 Benchmarks will also be used for that purpose.
 Furthermore, having the BEREC-Office at its disposal to assist on the production of benchmarks, BEREC will have the chance to evaluate its own benchmarks and the co-operation with other organisations.
 This task is not easy to perform particularly in the light of the difficulties arising due to different measurement methods used by various institutions such as e.g. the OECD.
 As a result it is becoming more difficult to ensure the comparability and the accuracy of data.
 The role of BEREC should be supplementary, complementing if deemed necessary, but not replicating existing benchmarks.
-During 2012 BEREC will build up on the results of the strategic review of its current activities related to benchmarking and also include Fixed termination rates and SMS Termination rates for benchmarking purposes.
+During 2012 BEREC will build up on the results of the strategic review of its current activities related to benchmarking and also include Fixed termination rates and SMS Termination rates for benchmarking purposes as well as evaluating to include further Benchmark exercises in the future.